jhpce-jhu/jhpce_mkdocs/docs/access/file-transfer.md

 user perspective, it acts just like an SMB or NSF mount point.
 Data is transferred back and forth via an encrypted link.

-!!!
-Obsolete
-    This might be obsolete information as of 20240220 - OSXFUSE is now named macFUSE and is [hosted](https://osxfuse.github.io) at a different location than what is described below.

 MacFusion requires the installation of an OSX kernel extenstion and some associated tools.
 OSXFuse provides the needed extension.
 OSXFuse